angelodian/angelodian.github.io/publications.md

 Dian, A., Hajek, J., & Fletcher, J. (2024).
 Cross-regional patterns of obstruent voicing and gemination: The case of Roman and Veneto Italian. *Languages, 9*(12), 383. https://doi.org/10.3390/languages9120383

-Dian, A., Hajek, J., & Fletcher, J. (Submitted).
+Dian, A., Hajek, J., & Fletcher, J. (In review).
 The acoustic realization of intervocalic /v/ and /vː/ in Italian: Evidence of articulatory variability. *Journal of the International Phonetic Association.*

 Hajek, J., Dian, A., Ford, C., Stevens, M., & Margetts, A. (Forthcoming).
 Saliba-Logea. *Journal of the International Phonetic Association.*